dwave-training/embedding-pictures/README.md

 If you're running in the Leap IDE, open a Terminal, and then run this command.

-The program will produce a picture with a left and right side.
+The program will produce a file ```embedding_clique_chimera.png``` in your working directory.
+This file contains a picture with a left and right side.
 The left side is an 8-clique and the right picture is an example Chimera embedding of an 8-clique.